liferay/liferay-docs/discover/portal/articles/130-forms/07-autosave.markdown

 # Auto-Save

 Losing progress on a partially created form is bad.
-Make sure you save your work frequently as you're creating forms.
+Make sure to save your work frequently as you're creating forms.
 If you happen to forget to save your work, Liferay Forms has your back.